 It never seems to stop.
 Facebook provides a constant stream of updates for advertisers looking to target their ideal customer.
-The latest addition to the tool box: Facebook Event Custom Audiences.
+The latest addition to the tool box: You can create an Event custom audience to target those who have engaged with your Facebook event with an ad..

 Facebook Events have been around for years.
 You’ve been able to create an Event from the Facebook publisher since 2009.